google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Programmers-Guide/Chapter11_Particles.md

 gain by allowing you to simulate only the visible systems while putting all other systems in a "paused" state using `b2ParticleSystem::SetPaused()`.

+The "Multiple Systems" example in the Testbed provides an example of two particle systems influencing a rigid body while not interacting with each other.

 <a name="pg">
 ## Particle Groups